mantidproject/mantid/docs/source/algorithms/LoadILLDiffraction-v1.rst

 This is the loader for the raw `.nxs` files produced by the powder diffractometers at ILL.
 Currently it supports the instruments D20, D1B and D2B.

+The *TwoThetaOffset* parameter corresponding to the rotation of the detector is optional and only used for D1B.
+It is to be provided in degrees.
 Loading D20
 ###########